aamining/Hakathon_project/README.md

 This is a simple Art Gallery app.
 Able to put art pictures and sell them.

-# Buyer would be able to pay oline
+# Buyer would be able to pay online

 # PAYMENTS

 1- First for payment system need to follow this web site link..
 It would be necessary to follow instruction and create

-"Cherges" controller and "Charges" view.
+"Charges" controller and "Charges" view.

 ```
 https://stripe.com/docs/checkout/rails